cyphercrescent/sepalsolver-doc/docs/source/Math.rst

        .. code-block:: CSharp

           double Fzero(Func<double, double> fun, double x0)
+          double Fzero(Func<double, double> fun, double[] x0)
           double Fzero(Func<double, double> fun, double x0, Solvers.Set options)
    Param:
       | fun:  The nonlinear function whose root is to be computed.
 The function must take a double and return a double.
-      | x0:  The initial guess for the root.
+      | x0:  The initial guess for the root or the interval bounding the root.
       | options:  Optional.
 Solver settings that specify parameters like tolerance, maximum iterations, or other configurations.
 Defaults to null if not provided.
    Returns:
        The computed root of the nonlinear equation.